Shezz7/offsec/insecure-deserialization/php-deserialization.md

   }
 ```

 This function executes whatever is inside the ```hook``` property within the object that is undergoing deserialization.
-If we were able to control the input to the object undergoing deserialization, we could effectively acheive RCE.
+If we were able to control the input to the object undergoing deserialization, we could effectively achieve RCE.

 ## PHP Object injection examples